-- g.
-Maximize transparency in commercial areas through extensive use of glazing at grade level, and consider use of mullions and frames to create character and visual interest.
-Reflective glass or other similar material on the ground floor façade of any building facing a street will not be accepted. - h.
+- h.
 Provide common outdoor amenity spaces for residents in mixed use and residential buildings.
 Shared roof decks with gardens are encouraged where appropriate.
-Incorporate dining and seating areas with outdoor cooking facilities, play areas for children, areas for airdrying laundry, communal vegetable gardens, and appropriate landscaping.
+Incorporate dining and seating areas with outdoor cooking facilities, play areas for children, areas for air-drying laundry, communal vegetable gardens, and appropriate landscaping.
 Provide each apartment unit with a private outdoor space, such as a balcony or ground level patio, where possible.
 Provide ground floor units with a semi-private front patio.
-Incorporating greenroofs to manage stormwater, reduce urban heat island effect, and contribute to biodiversity is encouraged. - i.
+Incorporating green-roofs to manage stormwater, reduce urban heat island effect, and contribute to biodiversity is encouraged. - i.
 Follow passive solar design principles and orient and site buildings to maximize views to the waterfront.
 Design roofs to maximize opportunities for solar collection in winter and control solar gain on south-facing facades by blocking high-angle sun in summer.
 Alternatively, provide operable shading devices or window overhangs to control summer solar gain.
 Maximize passive ventilation and passive cooling through building orientation. - j.
-Incorporate west coast design elements with the use of natural materials, including brick, stone, concrete, exposed heavy timber, and/ or steel.
+Incorporate west coast design elements with the use of natural materials, including brick, stone, concrete, exposed heavy timber, and/or steel.
 Vinyl siding and stucco will not be considered for cladding.
 Use rich natural tones which reflect the natural landscape and seascape as the dominant colours, with brighter colours used only as accents. - k.
 Integrate commercial signage with the building and/or landscaping.
 Signage shall have a pedestrian scale and be coordinated throughout each development and compatible with signage on adjacent properties to establish a unified and attractive commercial area.
 The use of natural materials and projecting signs is encouraged.